Become a Ship Captain: Education Requirements and Career Overview

 Sources: U.S. Bureau of Labor Statistics, O*NET OnLine, U.S. Merchant Marine Academy.

 How to Become a Ship Captain

 Prospective ship captains can follow one of two career paths:

 Captains of supply boats on inland waterways or rivers often start with entry-level work as deckhands and obtain on-the-job training.
 They then advance through the ranks by gaining experience and passing rating exams.
 Alternatively, captains of deep-water vessels often gain formal training from merchant marine academies before being promoted to captains.

 The U.S. Coast Guard regulates entry, training, and licensing for most water transportation occupations, including ship captains.
 Students who select the academy training career path may enroll in the U.S. Merchant Marine Academy or one of the state academies.
 These schools offer 4-year programs that lead to Bachelor of Science degrees and prepare students for the licensing exam.
 Coursework may include meteorology and electronic navigation, as well as topics such as ship construction, and maritime law.
 Upon graduation, candidates may pursue a license to become a deck officer or third mate.

 Step 3: Gain Experience as a Deck Officer

-Academy graduates may go on to serve as deck officers or third mates in the U.S. Strategic Sealift Officer Program (formerly the Merchant Marine Reserve), the Coast Guard Reserve or the Naval Reserve.
+Academy graduates may go on to serve as deck officers or third mates in the U.S. Strategic Sealift Officer Program (formerly the Merchant Marine Reserve), the Coast Guard Reserve, or the Naval Reserve.
 Deckhands who did not graduate from marine academies, on the other hand, generally must obtain many hours of work experience before being promoted to deck officers.
-As they continue to gain experience and receive on-the-job training, deck officers may qualify for promotion to captain.

 Step 4: Earn Credentials